-I usually bake this as a freeform, football-shaped loaf in a casserole dish, rather than in a loaf pan.
+I usually bake this as a free-form, football-shaped loaf in a casserole dish, rather than in a loaf pan.
 This way you get more glaze over the top and the loaf also forms a nice crust.
-Don't worry about the ends drying out — they won't!
+Don't worry about the ends drying out -- they won't!

 Mashed potatoes are a classic side dish for meatloaf, of course.
 You could also bake some russet potatoes alongside the meatloaf in the oven.

 Take a deep breath.
-Don't be a 5 o'clock like my mom — just enjoy this tweaked version of her meatloaf.
+Don't be a 5 o'clock like my mom -- just enjoy this tweaked version of her meatloaf.
 And also relish the real reason to make it: meatloaf sandwiches for lunch the next day!

-Turkey Meatloaf RecipePrint
+Storing and Freezing Turkey Meatloaf

 Ground chicken can be substituted for the ground turkey.

 For a gluten-free option: Substitute gluten-free bread or gluten-free oatmeal

 2 slices sandwich bread (white or whole wheat)